Ask an MD: Can Doctors Tell If You Smoke Weed?

 Although acceptance of plant-based medicine is growing among doctors, as of 2018, only 9% percent of US medical schools include medical marijuana information in their curriculum.

 To the patient, a doctor is an authority figure.
-What if they are judgemental?
-Is talking about this going to cause legal trouble for me?
+What if they are judgmental?
+Is talking about this going to cause me legal trouble?
 Will they refuse medications or even remove me from their practice?

 And if you don’t tell them, can your doctor know if you smoke weed?